1.A QUERY ONLY between 7pm and 8pm Eastern Standard Daylight Time

 1. B Your query is date stamped when my mail server gets it.
 We've seen some queries disqualified because they were sent too close to 8pm and my mail server didn't suck them up in time.
 Send closer to 7 for best luck.

-1. C In this one instance and this instance alone, you can requery the following week.
+1. C In this one instance and this instance alone, you can requery during the next Chum Bucket.
 Generally you will NOT requery unless I say to do so.
 This is querying for real, and you don't requery unless invited as a general rule.

 2. MUST have "Chum Bucket" in the subject line.